ikruusa/lichee-rv-dock-images/README.md

 The hostname is initially `rvdock`.
 To log in - username: `root`, password: `rvdock`

 You have to configure WiFi manually, from command line do `wpa_passphrase "yourssid" yourpasswd >> /etc/wpa_supplicant.conf`.
 Done.
 Reboot.
+Now you can login via `ssh` also.
 Warning - you may want to remove plain text password from `/etc/wpa_supplicant.conf` later.

 What the system includes:
 * linux kernel 6.1-rc3 riscv64